holmech-dev/holmech-dev.github.io/_posts/2023-11-24-Docker-&-ROS.md

 ## ROS Install

-All we need to do now to fullful our remaining system requirements is update the Dockerfile and rebuild the image.
+All we need to do now to fullfil our remaining system requirements is update the Dockerfile and rebuild the image.
 Let's start with the ROS middleware.
 Below is my updated Dockerfile including the ROS installation.
 Once built, validation the image by running ```roscore``` inside the container.
 You may need to first source it ```source /opt/ros/noetic/setup.bash```.
 All being well you should now be able to run a instance of roscore inside the container.

 Below is the full Dockerfile.